awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 The following are some limitations to using native backup and restore:
 + You can't back up to, or restore from, an Amazon S3 bucket in a different AWS Region from your Amazon RDS DB instance\.
++ You can't restore a database with the same name as an existing database\.
+Database names are unique\.
 + We strongly recommend that you don't restore backups from one time zone to a different time zone\.
 If you restore backups from one time zone to a different time zone, you must audit your queries and applications for the effects of the time zone change\.
 + Amazon S3 has a size limit of 5 TB per file\.
 For native backups of larger databases, you can use multifile backup\.
 + The maximum database size that can be backed up to S3 depends on the available memory, CPU, I/O, and network resources on the DB instance\.
 The larger the database, the more memory the backup agent consumes\.
 Our testing shows that you can make a compressed backup of a 16\-TB database on our newest\-generation instance types from `2xlarge` instance sizes and larger, given sufficient system resources\.